 - Multi-Ethnic Name: Her first name is of Spanish origin and her last name is of Vietnamese origin.

-- Mysterious Past: The exact circumstances of Jade entering into a life of crime.
+- Mysterious Past: The exact circumstances of Jade entering into a life of crime after running away from home.

 - Nice Hat: In her civilian attire, Jade wears a black hat.